ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 : The SIMAP API must be scalable, it must support any provider network, independent of its size.

 REQ-PERFORMANCE:
 : The SIMAP API must be  performant, and have acceptable response-time.
-Although we are not to define
+Although we are not to define the response time here.

 REQ-USABILITY:
 : The SIMAP API must be simple and easy to integrate with the client applications, whose developers